uPortal-Attic/uportal-app-framework/docs/markdown/configuration.md

 + `kvURL` : This is the key value service.
 The key value service is a way to store information in a key/value store.
 The store should support GET and PUT on the same URL, where the URL includes the key.
 If you want this but not sure where to start, we wrote [a microservice called KeyValueStore](https://github.com/UW-Madison-DoIT/KeyValueStore) that you can use.
 You can also use the MyUW version under the storage context, but please contact MyUW devs before using for your application.
 + `groupURL` : This is a service which you can use to get group information.
 Currently this only used for notifications.
 See [this](https://github.com/UW-Madison-DoIT/uw-frame/blob/master/uw-frame-components/staticFeeds/groups.json) for an example.
 + `loginSilentURL` : See `APP_FLAGS.loginOnLoad` for usage.
++ `portalLayoutRestEndpoint` : If set and you change your skin in beta settings, it will also set the skin in uPortal. e.g.: `'/portal/api/layout'`

 #### NAMES
 + `title` : Your application's name